 In order to handle and learn from enormous volumes of data, deep learning techniques, notably neural networks, are largely used to create Large Language Models (LLMs).
 Transformer models, recurrent neural networks (RNNs), and convolutional neural networks (CNNs) are some of the most popular deep-learning methods used to build LLMs.

-Transformer models, like Google's BERT and OpenAI's GPT, have grown in popularity as a result of their capacity to process massive volumes of data and produce text of a high standard.
+Transformer models, like Google's BERT and OpenAI's GPT, have grown in popularity as a result of their capacity to process massive volumes of data and produce the text of a high standard.

 RNNs are frequently employed for sequence-to-sequence tasks like text summarization and language translation.
 For tasks like text categorization and sentiment analysis, CNNs are frequently utilized.
 Depending on the objective and dataset, LLMs can also be created using a combination of these methods.